The Experience Matters More Than the Price!

 Your stall is an extension of yourself.
 Treat your customers to a wonderful experience and they will return again and again.
 Treat them poorly and they will tell everyone about you, and avoid you!

-Experience matters!
+Experience always matters!